StavSteven/social_media_addiction/README.md

 ## Ethical considerations

--   Dataset was publically available on kaggle
+-   Dataset was publicly available on Kaggle
 -   The dataset contained no information that could be used to trace any individual
 -   Data was used for research and analysis only.
 There were no GDPR violations
 -   Student identifiers were modified during cleaning phase